-- Individual clients or sets of clients to record - Ranges of core X protocol and X extension protocol to record for each client
+- · Individual clients or sets of clients to record - Ranges of core X protocol and X extension protocol to record for each client

 Protocol in the ranges specified by the recording client will be recorded by the server.
 The device_events protocol type can be specified by a recording client although it may not be sent to a recorded client.
 The device_events type differs from delivered_events, which also can be specified by a recording client; delivered_events are actually delivered to one or more clients.
-These event types are discussed in section 2.3 "Protocol Ranges".
+These event types are discussed in the section called "Protocol Ranges"

-The Record extension functions XRecordCreateContext and XRecordRegisterClients have the common arguments datum_flags, clients, and ranges, which specify whether server time and/or client sequence number should precede protocol elements, the clients or client set to record, and the protocol ranges to record, respectively.
+The Record extension functions XRecordCreateContext and XRecordRegisterClients have the common arguments datum#ags, clients, and ranges, which specify whether server time and/or client sequence number should precede protocol elements, the clients or client set to record, and the protocol ranges to record, respectively.
 These are discussed in the following sections.

-2.1.
 Datum Flags

-The datum_flags argument is a set of flags OR'ed together to specify options for the record context.
+The datum#ags argument is a set of #ags OR'ed together to specify options for the record context.
 Specify zero to disable all the options.

-The XRecordFromServerTime flag specifies that XRecordInterceptData structures with a category of XRecordFromServer will have a server_time field specific to each protocol element.
+The XRecordFromServerTime #ag specifies that XRecordInterceptData structures with a category of XRecordFromServer will have a server_time field specific to each protocol element.

-The XRecordFromClientTime flag specifies that XRecordInterceptData structures with a category of XRecordFromClient will have a server_time field specific to each protocol element.
+The XRecordFromClientTime #ag specifies that XRecordInterceptData structures with a category of XRecordFromClient will have a server_time field specific to each protocol element.

-The XRecordFromClientSequence flag specifies that XRecordInterceptData structures with a category of XRecordFromClient or XRecordClientDied will have a valid client seq field.
+The XRecordFromClientSequence #ag specifies that XRecordInterceptData structures with a category of XRecordFromClient or XRecordClientDied will have a valid client seq field.

-2.2.
 Selecting Clients